Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Simply put, a VPN creates a connection between your electronic device, be it your computer, tablet, or smartphone, to another computer in a different part of the world known as a server.
 This encrypted connection allows you to surf the Internet while your IP address is hidden, using the VPN server’s IP address as a mask.
 So, if you are in China, but you are connected to a VPN in London, it appears as if you are in London.
 This gives you access to content that you would not usually be able to access.

 There are a number of VPNs on the market.
 Many of them offer their services for free.
-Some free VPNs can be dangerous because they either lack proper encryption and VPN protocols, or they are used as a tool to gather your personal information and then sell it to marketers.
+Some free VPNs can be dangerous because they either lack proper encryption and good VPN protocols, or they are used as a tool to gather your personal information and then sell it to marketers.
 Remember, the encrypted connection, or the secure tunnel that allows you to pretend like you are in a different part of the world, is also the same VPN tunnel that all of your Internet traffic is going through.
 If the VPN that you use is not trustworthy, they could do whatever they want with your private information.

 We have reviewed countless VPNs and have selected two that we feel are hands down the best of the bunch.
 They are NordVPN and ExpressVPN.